riscv/docs-dev-guide/README.md

 gem install asciidoctor <path-to-downloaded-gem>
 ```

-## Both Win and Mac, for pdf's and graphics
+## Both Windows and MacOS, for pdf's and graphics

 Install the following: